AniketShukla14/Random-places-to-visit/README.md

 # Randomiii
-It's a website that generates Random Places on every Refresh , So that you can enjoy the picture and the Map Location.
+It's a website that generates Random Places on every Refresh , So that you can enjoy the Pictures and the Map Location.
 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>